jukes-towers-of-hell/kit/docs/clientobjects/Buttons.md

 ### ![](../../static/rbx_vanilla_icons/NumberValue.png) SetTransparency

-The transparency of the instance when it is enabled.
+This configuration determines the button platform's transparency when activated.
+Also works for individual descendants of the button platform.

 Default value: 0